PFA Tips: Communicating with Your Child’s Teacher

 Set priorities for what you really want to know about

-Keep in mind that your child’s teacher only has so much time, and a class full of other students, so understand that the teacher will limit her writings to what’s pertinent for that day.
+Keep in mind that your child’s teacher only has so much time, and a class full of other students, so understand that the teacher will limit their writings to what’s pertinent for that day.
 If you have to decide which information is most important to you, what aspects of your child’s day do you want your teacher to focus on?
 Social?
 Academic?
 Behavioral?

 Friends and play time is just as important

-Did your child only play alone today at school or did he engage any other kids in play?
+Did your child only play alone today at school or did they engage any other kids in play?
 If so, who?
 Look to see if certain names become repeats in your communication log and investigate how those friendships are being fostered.
 Continue to build those relationships after school by setting up play dates.

 Look at your child’s school work habits